ThrowTheSwitch/Unity/examples/example_4/readme.txt

 =========

-Close to the simplest possible example of Unity, using only basic features. to build this example run meson setup <build dir name>.
+Close to the simplest possible example of Unity, using only basic features. to build this example run "meson setup <build dir name>".

 Meson uses the Ninja build system to actually build the code.
 To start the build, simply type the following command.